Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 1. Project is deployed to Github.

 # Success Criteria

-Functionality:
+For your project to pass, all of the following statements must be true.
+- All tests are passing in Qualified.
+- The sprites appear/disappear randomly and the score is incremented when a player clicks on the sprite.
+- The game includes a timer that tells the player how many seconds they have left.
-- The game works and covers the user stories as described above.
+- The game is deployed to Github.
-- The game has at least one original feature as described in US-06.
+- The game presents some aspects of originality and creativity as specified in US-06.
-- All the tests pass as expected.

-General Code Organization:
-- Minimal code duplication
-- Comments are used to describe the functions.

 # Tips